Optimal Inference of the Mean Outcome under Optimal Treatment Regime: Introduction

-Some attempts have been made to address bias issue and improve efficiency in inference on the mean outcome under OTR when nonregularity is allowed. \cite{wager2018estimation} and \cite{wang2018learning} considered simple sample split methods, which clearly suffer from efficiency loss. \cite{chakraborty2010inference,chakraborty2014inference} proposed to use $m$-out-of-$n$ bootstrap to correctly approximate the distribution of the plug-in estimator, but the length of the proposed Confidence Interval (CI) shrinks at the rate of $m^{-1/2}$. \cite{luedtke2016statistical} proposed a one-step online estimator to achieve $\sqrt{n}$-consistency but due to the sequential way of constructing the estimator, this approach is sensitive to how the data are processed and the length of the proposed CI is longer than that of the oracle estimator which assumes we know the true OTR.
+Some attempts have been made to address the bias issue and improve efficiency in inference on the mean outcome under OTR when nonregularity is allowed. \cite{wager2018estimation} and \cite{wang2018learning} considered simple sample split methods, which clearly suffer from efficiency loss. \cite{chakraborty2010inference,chakraborty2014inference} proposed to use $m$-out-of-$n$ bootstrap to correctly approximate the distribution of the plug-in estimator, but the length of the proposed confidence interval (CI) shrinks at the rate of $m^{-1/2}$. \cite{luedtke2016statistical} proposed a one-step online estimator to achieve $\sqrt{n}$-consistency but due to the sequential way of constructing the estimator, this approach is sensitive to how the data are processed and the length of the proposed CI is longer than that of the oracle estimator which assumes we know the true OTR.
 Based on the idea of subbagging and refitted cross-validation, a current state-of-the-art approach was proposed by \cite{shi2020breaking} which can achieve better efficiency than that of the oracle estimator via intensive computation.
-Although existing works keep improving the efficiency of inference on the mean outcome under OTR, the optimality theory is still lacking under potential nonregularity.
-We have no ideas about where the end of the pursuit of efficiency improvement is and how a valid and efficiency optimal inference on the mean outcome under OTR can be made when nonregularity is allowed.
+Although existing works keep improving the efficiency of inference on the mean outcome under OTR, the optimality theory is still lacking under potential nonregularity. {It remains unknown where the pursuit of efficiency improvement ends and how efficiency-optimal inference on the mean outcome under OTR can be achieved when nonregularity is allowed.}